google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 How to Charge the Probe

 2. The external power supply is connected to the USB.
-Red Light indicates charging in progress.
+The Red Light indicates charging in progress.
 Each charge requires about 5 minutes

-How to Use the BBQ thermometer
+How to Use the BBQ Thermometer

 1. Insert the probe into the food to be grilled